bsaragoca01/Sono_Gravity_MICCAI/README.md

 ### Step 2: Upload Your Data
 Create a folder.
 Inside that folder, create two more folders for the images and for its respective Ground-truth masks.
 The image and its respective mask **MUST** have exactly the same file name.
 In the training process, additional data must be introduced to the validation phase.
 Therefore, another folder with the same characteristics as the one mentioned before must be created to introduce the validation data inside.

 Considering that data from a Phantom and Human volunteers were used in this study, only the phantom data is available in the Data folder.
+Thus, the folders and files ordganization can be observed in the folder "Data".
 The ultrasound files and respective ground-truth masks are represented in a .pth file.
-It was considered a total of 14 subjects for the phantom images.
 Although only one phantom model was used, 14 subjects were considered to the frames which were collected in different days, by different operators and in different angles and probe's positions.

 The choice of Training and Validation data was made as a 80%/20% distribution, regarding the "subjects".
-Therefore, the data from the same subject is not in the Training and Validation simultaneously.
+Therefore, the data from the same subject is not in the Training and Validation data simultaneously.

 ### Step 3: Frameworks adaptation
 The code is adapted to greyscale data, therefore if the data aimed to be segmented has a 3-color channel, scripts must be modified, specifically in the lines: